I’ve tried almost every harness recommended for Dachshunds and I have top favorites – one for casual use and and for hiking.

 Because of their size and funny shape, there is very little space between a Dachshund’s leg and body there.

-The harness has chafed my Dachshunds in the arm pits when it’s wet and dirty AND we walk for over 2-3 miles.
+The harness has chafed my Dachshunds in the arm pits when it’s wet and dirty and we walked more than 3 miles.

 That can happen when we are hiking because most trails in the Northwest have water on them, even in summer.

 It can happen at the beach.
-Besides getting wet, sand can stick to it and act like abrasive sand paper.
+Besides getting wet, sand can stick to it and act like abrasive sand paper against the skin.

 It can even happen walking around our neighborhood when it’s raining (but, again, only if we are going for longer walks)